Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

     * The bone can be picked up from far away
     * The music can abruptly change right before the start of act 6
     * Using the north exit at the right moment during the chase in act 5 makes the murderer no longer appear
+* Patch 490.scr (Life Mask Room) fixes an issue that made the areas for the heads 10 pixels off on the y axis.
 * Patch 520.scr (Olympia's Office)
   * Fixes issues with:
     * Premature startup of act 5 when examining the countess in act 4